Data logger, oscilloscope, signal generator and more!

 DrDAQ is supplied with full versions of both PicoScope and PicoLog software.
 It is also supplied with a wide range of drivers and example code to allow you to write your own programs and interface to third-party software.

-Drivers are included for Microsoft Windows (XP, 7 & 8), Apple Mac (OS X) and Linux (including Raspberry Pi and BeagleBone).
+Drivers are included for Microsoft Windows (7, 8 and 10), macOS, and Linux (including Raspberry Pi and BeagleBone).

-Code examples are supplied for C, C++, LabView and Excel.
+Code examples are supplied for C, C++, C#, LabVIEW, Python and MATLAB.

 DrDAQ simply plugs into the USB port of your PC – no external power supply is required.
 Everything you need to get started is included: